dvdprsn/S3-Interface-Shell/readme.md

   - This is a result of how subfolders are treated in S3
   - Only 'head objects' will have a return value from ObjectAcl()
 - In a similar fashion to how Bash handles errors, when something goes wrong, error messages are the output of the expection thrown by Boto3.
 Usually these messages are very clear.
-- Very basic input validation.
-Bash will let you try to execute anything and isn't responsible for ensuring the proper inputs.
-Despite this to improve usability there is input validation that ensures that the correct number of arguments are passed in at the very least.
 - For `list -l` the data Boto3 offers on details is fairly limited, for buckets, this will only output the permission level.
 Similarly for folders.
 - Sometimes s3delete will not return an error if it was unable to delete an object.
 This is a result that Boto3 doesnt offer any return value that indicates failure.
 The simple fix for this would be checking if the object exists after a delete attempt, but with a limited number of requests with AWS this wouldnt work for the sake of this project.